OmniJax/CGBridge/README.md

 ## Stage 1: Code Graph Encoder (CGE) Pre-training

-This stage focuses on building graph representations from source code and training the Code Graph Encoder (CGE) to understand them.
+This stage focuses on constructing graph representations from source code and training the Code Graph Encoder (CGE) to understand them.

 ### 1.1.
 Dataset Preparation